rust-lang-cn/book-cn/english/src/ch01-03-hello-cargo.md

 following statements are configuring a package.
 As we add more information to this file, we’ll add other sections.

-The next four lines set the configuration information Cargo needs to compile your program: the name, the version, who wrote it, and the edition of Rust to use.
-Cargo gets your name and email information from your environment, so if that information is not correct, fix the information now and then save the file.
-We’ll talk about the `edition` key in Appendix E.
+The next three lines set the configuration information Cargo needs to compile your program: the name, the version, and the edition of Rust to use.
+We’ll talk about the `edition` key in [Appendix E][appendix-e]<!-- ignore -->.

 The last line, `[dependencies]`, is the start of a section for you to list any of your project’s dependencies.
 In Rust, packages of code are referred to as